vinkla/wordplate/README.md

 ## Webpack

-WordPlate has integrated [Laravel Mix](https://github.com/JeffreyWay/laravel-mix#readme).
+WordPlate has integrated [Laravel Mix](https://github.com/JeffreyWay/laravel-mix#readme) out of the box.
 It provides a clean, fluent API for defining basic Webpack build steps for your WordPlate application.

 [Read more about how to install and use Laravel Mix in the official documentation.](https://github.com/JeffreyWay/laravel-mix/tree/master/docs#readme)